constellation-daq/constellation/docs/manual/tutorials/single_satellite.md

 needs to be installed (`pip install ipython`) in the virtual environment that was created during the installation of the framework and can be reactivated using `source venv/bin/activate`.

-The controller can be started via its Python module via `python -m constellation.core.controller`, but an entry point is also created on installation which allows starting via the command `Controller`.
+The controller can be started via its Python module via `python -m constellation.core.controller`, but an entry point is also created on installation which allows starting directly via the command `Controller`.
 It is possible to pass the controller some (optional) arguments, for example:

 - `--name`.
 A name for the controller (default: cli_controller)
 - `--group`.
 The constellation group to which the controller should belong (default: constellation)